whocov/trend_analysis_public/README.md

 authorities, or concerning the delimitation of its frontiers or boundaries.

-We seek to provide results for all countries in all WHO regions.
+We seek to provide results for countries in all WHO regions (see inclusion criteria below).
 For technical reasons (missing data, low incidence, model not successfully fitting to the data), results may not be available for some countries.
 Where this happens, the list of missing countries is indicated in the relevant sections.

 ## Content of this repository